 The Company's Board and Audit Committee have authorized repurchases of BGC Class A common stock and redemptions of limited partnership interests or other equity interests in the Company's subsidiaries.
 On August 3, 2021, the Company's Board and Audit Committee increased the BGC Partners share repurchase and unit redemption authorization to \$400.0 million, which may include purchases from Cantor, its partners or employees or other affiliated persons or entities.
-As of March 31, 2022, the Company had \$191.6 million remaining from its share repurchase and unit redemption authorization.
+As of September 30, 2022, the Company had \$107.7 million remaining from its share repurchase and unit redemption authorization.
 From time to time, the Company may actively continue to repurchase shares and/or redeem units.

-The table below represents the units redeemed and/or shares repurchased for cash and does not include units redeemed/cancelled in connection with the grant of shares of BGC Class A common stock nor the limited partnership interests exchanged for shares of BGC Class A common stock.
-The gross unit redemptions and share repurchases of BGC Class A common stock during the three months ended March 31, 2022 were as follows (in thousands, except for weighted-average price data):
+The tables below represent the units redeemed and/or shares repurchased for cash and does not include units redeemed/cancelled in connection with the grant of shares of BGC Class A common stock nor the limited partnership interests exchanged for shares of BGC Class A common stock.
+The gross unit redemptions and share repurchases of BGC Class A common stock during the three and nine months ended September 30, 2022 were as follows (in thousands, except for weighted-average price data):